Who is Hattori Tea Farm?

-Hattori Tea Farm
+Hattori Tea Farm videos

-Hattori Tea Farm presentation
+Hattori Tea Farm in details

 Hattori Tea Farm brings authentic Japanese tea culture directly from their pesticide-free fields to your cup.
 Built from the ground up with environmental sustainability at its core, this single-farm operation produces over 15 varieties of organic matcha, sencha, and specialty teas using methods that honor both tradition and the planet.